docker-library/docs/zabbix-agent/content.md

 $ docker run --name some-%%REPO%% -e ZBX_HOSTNAME="some-hostname" -e ZBX_SERVER_HOST="some-zabbix-server" -d %%IMAGE%%:tag
 ```

-... where `some-%%REPO%%` is the name you want to assign to your container, `my-secret-pw` is the password to be set for the MySQL root user and `tag` is the tag specifying the MySQL version you want.
-See the list above for relevant tags.
+...
+Where `some-%%REPO%%` is the name you want to assign to your container, `some-hostname` is the hostname, it is Hostname parameter in Zabbix agent configuration file, `some-zabbix-server` is IP or DNS name of Zabbix server or proxy and `tag` is the tag specifying the version you want.
+See the list below for relevant tags.

 ## Connect to Zabbix server or Zabbix proxy containers (Active checks)